sluder-ta/python_fcc/lp3thw/e45/README.md

 - Slay the Lernaean Hydra
 - Capture the Ceryneian Hind
 - Capture the Erymanthian Boar
-- Clean the Augean tables
+- Clean the Augean Stables
-- Slay the Symphalian Birds
+- Slay the Stymphalian Birds
 - Capture the Cretan Bull
 - Steal the Mares of Diomedes
 - Obtain the Girdle of Hippolyta
+- Obtain the cattle of the three-bodied giant Geryon
 - Steal the Apples of the Hesperides
 - Capture Cerberus